geo-martino/aiorequestful/docs/guides/request.rst

 Sending requests
 ================

-Ultimately, the core part of this whole package is the :py:class:`.RequestHandler`.
+Ultimately, the core part of this whole package is the :py:class:`.RequestHandler` found in the :py:mod:`.request` module.
 This object will handle, amongst other things, these core processes:

 * creating sessions